GibzFGC/TwitchBot/README.md

 ## SQLite Setup
 You will need to create a SQLite file for the program to use in the root/Data folder.

+You will need a SQLite editor.
+I use SQLite Manager (https://addons.mozilla.org/en-GB/firefox/addon/sqlite-manager/) which I've added to Firefox for ease of use and quick editing.

-Name the file TwitchBot.sqlite and add one new table called "twitchbot_commands".
+Create a new SQLite database and name the file TwitchBot.sqlite.
+Add one new table called "twitchbot_commands".
 From there, add two columns called "command" and "value"

 Then, just add your commands without the "!".
 So, as an example.
 Command: "hello" and Value: "Hi there!" will make !hello work